HudaAlshammari/Wejhuh/README.md

 - dark mode
 - Allows the user to discover the most important historical monuments in Saudi Arabia
 - Allows the user to select his trip and save his favorite places
-- The user is allowed to view the terms and conditions and public morals in Saudi Arabia
+- The user is allowed to view the terms in Saudi Arabia

 ### Define the scenes :